akashsara/TV-Show-Renamer/README.md

 All TV Shows must be in the following format:

+* The entire show must be within a folder named by the original name of the show.
+So 'Arrow' or 'The Flash' for example
 * Each season of the show must be in its own folder named 'Season X' where X is the season number.
 * All episodes of each season must be in ascending order.
 So Episode 1, Episode 2, Episode 3 etc
 * If there are subtitles, each episode's subtitle must be sorted after that episode.
 So episode X, subtitle X, episode Y, subtitle Y